Semernitskaya/PostsAggregator/readme.md

-## Web application for aggregation interests from twitter
+## Web application for aggregation it-posts from different sources